necat101/Chronos-CLGCM/README.md

 ## Changelog

 ### v0.5.2 (alpha)

+  - **Added Flexible Training Initiation**: The `train` mode now supports a `--model-path` argument to load *only weights* from an existing model directory (e.g., an expanded model or inference checkpoint) and start a *new* training session (fresh optimizer/scheduler).
+This is distinct from `--resume-from-ckpt` which loads the full training state.
   - **Enhanced `expand_model.py` Script**:
       - Added ability to expand `max_length` by correctly handling positional embeddings.
       - Added `--new-max-length` flag for manual specification.
       - Added `--auto-max-length` and `--dataset-for-length` flags to automatically detect required `max_length` from a dataset.
       - Automatically copies tokenizer files to the expanded model directory.
+  - **Added Automatic Mixed Precision (AMP)**: Implemented `--amp` flag for `train`, `finetune`, and `chat` (online learning) modes to accelerate computation and reduce memory usage on NVIDIA CUDA GPUs.
-  - **Documentation**: Updated README with detailed usage for the enhanced `expand_model.py`.
+  - **Documentation**: Updated README with detailed usage for the enhanced `expand_model.py`, AMP, and the new training initiation workflow using `--model-path`.
+Updated command reference table.
-  - **Enhanced NVIDIA hardware acceleration**: Implemented "Automatic Mixed Precision" support to accelerate training speed on powerful Ampere NVIDIA GPUs or newer.

 ### v0.5.1 (alpha)